ymkim814/data-512-homework_1/README.md

 All the text of Wikipedia pages (including articles), and all public datasets, are available CC-BY-SA.
+## Setting
+Regarding the setting, one can use rqeuire
 Clearly name any intermediary data files and any final output files that your code creates.
 Json file and png files